 Many mothers will have some engorgement in the early days or weeks after birth.
 As the milk “comes in”, extra blood and tissue fluids will also be present in the breasts to help with milk production which may add to the feeling of fullness and congestion, especially if your baby is not feeding well.
-Engorgement in the breasts may be worsened if you had an intravenous (IV) drip during the birth and can take some time to clear.12 Since breast tissue can extend into the armpit, some mothers may notice they have some engorgement/a lump in their armpit as their milk comes in (see below).
+Engorgement in the breasts may be worsened if you had an intravenous (IV) drip during the birth and could take some time to clear.12 Since breast tissue can extend into the armpit, some mothers may notice they have some engorgement/a lump in their armpit as their milk comes in (see below).

 Engorged breasts after the first few weeks